-As a result of RAD, the total number of PBV units (including RAD PBV units) administered by the PHA exceeds 20 percent of the PHA's authorized units under its HCV ACC with HUD.
-Therefore, the PHA will establish a choice mobility cap.
-The PHA will not provide more than three-quarters of its turnover vouchers in a single year to residents of covered projects.
+As a result of RAD, the total number of PBV units (including RAD PBV units) administered by COCthe PHA exceeds 20 percent of COCthe PHA's authorized units under its HCV ACC with HUD.
+Therefore, COCthe PHA will establish a choice mobility cap.
+COCThe PHA will not provide more than three-quarters of its turnover vouchers in a single year to residents of covered projects.